jkrom/Frontiers_SSTPMDBN/README.md

 The code in this repository can be used to simulated coordinated reset stimulation in networks of leaky integrate-and-fire neurons with spike-timing-dependent plasticity.
 Simulation results are presented in the following manuscript:

 Kromer, J.A. and Tass, P.A.
-(2024) _Coordinated Reset Stimulation of Plastic
-Neural Networks with Spatially Dependent Synaptic Connections_.
-Manuscript submitted for publication.
-(reference will be updated after publication)
+(2024), Coordinated reset stimulation of plastic neural networks with spatially dependent synaptic connections. _Frontiers in Network Physiology_ 4:1351815. doi: 10.3389/fnetp.2024.1351815

 To reproduce the simulation results in the manuscirpt run _main.ipynb_.